tomwhartung/jmws_idMyGadget_for_wordpress/README.md

 ### Demo Site

-This code is live on my site [tomwhartung.com](http://tomwhartung.com) .
+This code is running live on my [tomwhartung.com](http://tomwhartung.com) site.

 To see its effect, you will need to visit the site on more than one device type (phone, tablet, or desktop).